Solanum evolvuloides: Distribution

 This species is known only from the southeastern part of Bahia state, Brazil, occurring in the transition zone between deciduous forests and xeric formations of shrubby Caatinga (as defined by Velloso et al. 2002).
 See Distribution Map.

 Ecology

-Solanum evolvuloideswas recently recollected by the first author in the municipality of Jequié in a typical shrubby Caatinga formation, that is associated in this region with large granitic outcrops.
+Solanum evolvuloides was recently recollected by the first author in the municipality of Jequié in a typical shrubby Caatinga formation, that is associated in this region with large granitic outcrops.
 The occurrence on the banks of the Rio de Contas near the city of Itacaré [Jardim, J.G.
 1843 (CEPEC)] might be an occasional case of water dispersal by the river, which arises in a xeric environment near the center of the state in the Caatinga biome.
 Despite having been found in environments with marked seasonality, the species is apparently not annual, as evidenced by the woody stem bases.